wikistreets/wikistreets-monorepo/README.md

 - Write posts in Markdown, if desired
 - Import and export data as GeoJSON

+## Free / open source
+Source code copylefted under the [GNU General Public License 3.0](LICENSE.md).

 ## Community

 The GIS community is an amazing place, and this project would not be possible without community-created tools including [OpenStreetMap](https://openstreetmap.org), [Leaflet](https://leafletjs.com), [Leaflet.ExtraMarkers](https://github.com/coryasilva/Leaflet.ExtraMarkers), [Leaflet.Editable](https://github.com/Leaflet/Leaflet.Editable), [Turfjs](https://github.com/Turfjs).

+This is not to downplay the unbelievable contributions of the general web application community, including particularly [Node](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), [Express](https://expressjs.com/), [Passport](http://www.passportjs.org/), and all the others you see in our [package.json](package.json) who make it look so easy.

 ## Contributing